nangkyeong/prj_COMPATH/README.md

 ### 1. RollingFileAppender

 At first, I wanted to generate log file at local path.
-From CPLoggerjava you can check codes to generate log messages. log4j2.xml includes path for log files and log pattern.
+From CPLogger.java you can check codes to generate log messages. log4j2.xml includes path for log files and log pattern.

 ### 2. FlumeAppender